 One position, early June–late July 2018

 Assists Associate Artistic Director and production conductors with copying and distributing music; procuring and transporting instruments; rehearsal room and orchestra pit set-up and changeover; and attendance at orchestra rehearsals and performances.
 Appropriately qualified interns may also be able to serve as an assistant conductor, assistant chorus master, or assistant repetiteur.
-Intern will also assist in the administration of Young Artist Program with forty young professional directors, singers and pianists.
+Intern will also assist in the administration of Young Professional Artists Program with forty young professional directors, singers and pianists.
 Intern will learn Musician Union rules and gain experience managing a professional orchestra.
 Must be reliable and flexible, with good interpersonal and organizational skills, and a background in classical music and/or opera.
 Proficiency in Sibelius and knowledge of the opera languages is highly desirable.

 Intern will work with the Development Director to strategically plan and implement donor-centric events and ongoing patron engagement strategies.
 Intern will be responsible for generating acknowledgement letters and analyzing donor trends and event ROI.
 Intern will assist with patron database updates and operations of the box office, and act as a company representative and reference for patrons on phone.
 Intern may also assist with grant management, research, and donor cultivation activities, and compile data and ancillary materials as needed for grant requests.
 Applicants should have excellent written and communication skills.
 Work generally occurs during business hours and some evening/weekend events as scheduled.